verygoodsecurity/vgs-collect-ios/demoapp/demoapp/UseCases/PayOptIntegration/Collect+PaymentOrchestration.md

 ###2.
 Setup VGS Collect instance.

 ###3.
-Build your own UI with `VGSTextFields` and connect `VGSCollect` instance with fields.

-###4.
-Build your own UI with `VGSTextFields` and connect `VGSCollect` instance with fields.
+Build your own UI with `VGSTextFields` and connect `VGSCollect` instance to text fields. ayload structure for payment optimization should match the following structure:

-###5.
-Collect payment data.
-Payload structure collected with VGS Collect should meet Payment Orchestration requirements.

 ```JSON
 {